Economic history of Germany: Foreign direct investment

-The end of the 19th and the beginning of the 20th century is associated with the time of expansion in demand, the growth of the production capacity and the rise of exports to Germany.
+The end of the 19th and the beginning of the 20th century are associated with the time of expansion in demand, the growth of the production capacity and the rise of exports to Germany.
 This in its turn stimulated the foreign direct investments (FDI) into the economics.
-Ten countries were considered the major investors, namely: Austria-Hungary, the UK, followed by France, USA, Italy, Russia, Poland (was a part of neighboring empires), Switzerland, Netherlands, and Czechoslovakia (as a part of Austria-Hungary).
-Their aim was to get via FDI the access to raw material, and to get involved into the production and sales.
+Ten countries were considered the major investors, namely: Austria-Hungary, the UK, followed by France, USA, Italy, Russia, Poland (then part of neighboring empires), Switzerland, Netherlands, and Czechoslovakia (as a part of Austria-Hungary).
+Their aim was to gain access to raw material via FDI and to get involved in production and sales.
 The preferred methods of investments were via equity stakes, mergers and greenfield investments.

-In order to implement the destination analysis of the FDI during this time frame mostly knowledge-capital model is used due to the predominant role of horizontal investments (or market-driven FDI).
-Moreover, there were found some evidence of the vertical investment structure (known as cost-driven FDI).
+In order to implement the destination analysis of the FDI during this time frame, the knowledge-capital model is mostly used due to the predominant role of horizontal investments (or market-driven FDI).
+Moreover, some evidence of the vertical investment structure was found (known as cost-driven FDI).
 To be more precise, when there were the wage differences between countries the FDI flows were higher to the low-wage ones.
 Major factors that influenced FDI were market environment (e.g. tariffs and market opening) and company size.
 Interestingly, cultural differences or distance between countries did not have major influence on FDI.

 Trade unions

 Trade unions in Germany have a history reaching back to the German revolution in 1848, and still play an important role in the German economy and society.
 In 1875 the SPD, the Social Democratic Party of Germany, which is one of the biggest political parties in Germany, supported the forming of unions in Germany.
 However, according to John A. Moses, the German trade unions were not directly affiliated with the Social Democratic Party.
 The SPD leadership insisted on the primacy of politics, and refused to emphasize support for union goals and methods.
-The unions led Carl Legien (1861–1920) developed their own nonpartisan political goals.
+The unions led by Carl Legien (1861–1920) developed their own nonpartisan political goals.

 In the early 1930s, according to Gerard Braunthal, the three main trade unions (Allgemeiner Deutscher Gewerkschaftsbund, Allgemeiner freier Angestelltenbund, and Allgemeiner Deutscher Beamtenbund) failed to actively oppose Hitler in 1932–33.
 They minimized the threat in 1932 and opposed a general strike because it might spark a civil war.
 As the Nazis took power in 1933, the high unemployment had demoralized workers.
 Their historic faith in socialism gave way to a wave of nationalism.
 The leaders did not foresee how the Nazis would completely unseat them and suppress labor's aspirations.

 The most important labour organisation is the German Confederation of Trade Unions (Deutscher Gewerkschaftsbund – DGB), which represents more than 6 million people (31 December 2011) and is the umbrella association of several single trade unions for special economic sectors.
 The DGB is not the only Union Organization that represents the working trade.
 There are smaller organizations, such as the CGB, which is a Christian-based confederation, that represent over 1.5 million people.